 Total technical score – 80.
 Minimum overall qualifying score is 56.
 Only those candidates who meet the overall qualifying marks of 56 as well as score the minimum cut-off in each of the above sub-criteria including the interview will be considered technically responsive and their financials will be opened.

-PAYMENT SCHEDULE: Against submission of Invoice and submission of monthly report.
+PAYMENT SCHEDULE: Against submission of Invoice and submission of monthly progress report on deliverables achieved.